 It goes without saying that history buffs are in for a treat in Philly.
 Many walking tours recount the city's historical significance as one of the biggest trading ports in colonial America and the former capital of the fledgling country.
 The good news is, dogs are welcome to wag along for the history lesson!
 Just make sure to let your tour guide know you'll be bringing your dog along.
 Need a little "retail" therapy instead?
 You'll find a handful of pet-friendly boutiques and shops peddling everything from cute dog outfits to zero waste pet products.

 Fido will, unfortunately, have to stay behind for some of your adventures, though.
-Book a dog walker or dog sitter in Philadelphia so your companion will have some company while you're gone.
+Book a dog walker in Philadelphia so your companion will have some company while you're gone.
 Our caregivers are carefully vetted so you can rest assured knowing your pal is in good paws.

 Wondering what on earth to do in Philadelphia with your dog?
 Keep reading to find out!